Northside Gynaecology is OPEN and dedicated to looking after you and your health.

 Offering telehealth/telephone consultations where appropriate, except in cases where face-to-face contact is deemed medically important.

 Who will be offered a telehealth or telephone consult?

-- For those with pre-existing bookings, your doctor will flag you as suitable for telehealth or telephone consultation and one of our administration staff will be in contact to set up the consultation.
+- For existing patients, your doctor will flag you as suitable for telehealth or telephone consultation and one of our administration staff will be in contact to set up the consultation.

 - Patients who are vulnerable to COVID-19, please contact the practice to discuss the best treatment plan for your situation.

 Are Medicare rebates available for telehealth and telephone consults?

 Yes, on the 20th April 2020 the Department of Health updated their criteria on Medicare rebate's rules for telephone/telehealth consultations.
 We are still able to provide this to you and will continue to do so during the COVID period and until the end of March 2021 when the Department of Health will review these.
 Currently it is at the discretion of the specialist servicing provider to offer bulk billing services.